IBM document processors: IBM 3890

 IBM introduced the 3890 High Speed Document Processor in June 1973 with shipments to begin in third quarter of 1974.
+It was developed at a time when the volume of checks in the USA that needed to be processed was booming.
+Russell F. Pound, Jr senior vice president at Connecticut’s Hartford National Bank was quoted as saying that 28 billion checks were written in the USA in 1974 and he expected that to rise to 46 billion by 1980.
+In a Think Magazine article in February 1978 he described why Hartford National had invested in three 3890 document processors to reduce float, the time it takes to return a check to the bank against which it is drawn and debit the associated account.
+He said that using the 3890 had moved the Bank from clearing 60% of checks in one day to 80%, which was beneficial as the quicker the check is cleared the more money the bank has on hand, strengthening its financial position.
+As another example, in a Think Magazine article in 1976 IBM stated that as a corporation they were writing 900,000 cheques per month.

 It was developed by IBM Charlotte and manufactured by IBM Endicott.
-This piece of equipment is used by financial institutions to sort and tally all cheques, utility payment and gift certificates at the end of each banking day.
+It is used by financial institutions to sort and tally all cheques, utility payment and gift certificates at the end of each banking day.
 The machine reads the magnetic ink characters (MICR) and/or the optical characters (OCR) that are encoded on the bottom of each document.
 This code line facilitates totalling the cheques and sorting them into pockets.
 The document process is designed to feed at a rate of 2400 six inch cheques per minute.

 The 3890 had the following improvements over the 1419 and 2956-5: